Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Laos is and LIDC with very limited influence and control over the global migration system.

 #### Laos Facts

-- Population 6.8 million
-- Is landlocked
-- Widespread poverty and a lack of opportunity makes the border with Thailand very porous
-- 1 in 3 are below 15 years old
-- 72% work in agriculture
-- 22% live below the poverty
+Laos has a population of 6.8 million and is a landlocked, south-east Asian country.
+As an LIDC it has a HDI of just 0.576 and GDP per capita of around $2,050.

+72% work in subsistence agriculture, and, with 1 in 3 below the age of 15 (age of majority).
+There is very much an expectation that children will contribute to the family life by working in agriculture day-by-day.
+Naturally, this means that poverty rates are high, with 22% below the absolute poverty threshold.

+The only solution to this for residents it to migrate.
+The border is